Resource dependent branching processes and the envelope of societies: Proofs

-We can now prove Corollary~\ref{cor1}. \begin{proof}[Proof of Corollary~\ref{cor1}] Using Lemma~\ref{lem:cor1} and Theorem~\ref{th1}{(a)(ii)}, part~(a) is immediate.
+\begin{pf*}{Proof of Corollary~\ref{cor1}} Using Lemma~\ref{lemcor1} and Theorem~\ref{th1}{(a)(ii)}, part~(a) is immediate.
 It remains to prove part~(b).
-Using the Cauchy-Schwarz inequality, we deduce directly from the definition of $\tau$
+Using the Cauchy--Schwarz inequality, we deduce directly from the definition of $\tau$,